giovanni-iannaccone/subnethero/README.md

-# 🛰️ Subnetter
+# 🛰️ Subnethero

-Subnetter is a powerful C-based command-line tool designed to help network administrators and IT professionals generate subnetting tables and manage IP ranges for different network configurations.
+Subnethero is a powerful C-based command-line tool designed to help network administrators and IT professionals generate subnetting tables and manage IP ranges for different network configurations.
 Whether you're using a flat approach, FLSM (Fixed-Length Subnet Mask), or VLSM (Variable-Length Subnet Mask), this tool will streamline the process of subnetting and ensure you get precise network breakdowns.

 ## 🧮 Features
 - Multiple subnetting approaches (flat, flsm, vlsm)